gbcreation/linux-helios4/README.md

 [Helios4](https://kobol.io/helios4/) is an powerful Open Source and Open Hardware Network Attached Storage (NAS) made by Kobol Innovations Pte.
 Ltd. It harnesses its processing capabilities from the **ARMADA 38x-MicroSoM** from SolidRun, an ARMv7 32-bit SoC.

-## Why make a specific Linux package?
+## Why make a specific Linux package for Helios4?
 Couldn't I use the official linux-armv7 package?

 You could use the official [linux-armv7 PKGBUILD](https://github.com/archlinuxarm/PKGBUILDs/tree/master/core/linux-armv7), but some features could not work as expected.